R4EPI/sitrep/README.md

 # r4epi

-The goal of r4epi is to …
+The goal of r4epi is provide report templates for common epidemiological surveys and outbreak reports.
+The package further contains helper function that standardize certain analyses.

+The package is work in progress to test the idea of report templates within a central package.
+Anything can change or break at any time.

 ## Installation